What is Strong Customer Authentication (SCA)?

 Frequently asked questions (FAQ)

 - Does SCA apply to my business?

 Strong Customer Authentication (SCA) regulations apply to online payments where the cardholder’s bank and the business’s payment provider are both in the European Economic Area (EEA).
-Some businesses outside of Europe may also be impacted, depending on how European issuers implement the new authentication rules.
 Read more in the Strong Customer Authentication Overview.

 - What payment methods require SCA?

 Strong Customer Authentication will apply to “customer-initiated” online payments within Europe.
 As a result, most card payments and all bank transfers will require SCA.
 The major integration changes that are required pertain to cards, as documented in this guide.
 Bank transfers won’t require an integration change on your part because it’s up to the customer’s bank to authenticate transfers via their existing online bank interface.

 - What happens if I don’t upgrade my integration, or start passing

 Calls to create or update subscriptions that result in charges requiring SCA will fail with HTTP 402.
 Similarly, calls to